MattPD/cpplinks/assembly.arm.md

 # [C++ links](README.md): ARM and AArch64 Assembly

-Note: see [Computer Architecture](comparch.md) -- recommended background (which makes the following significantly more approachable) includes at least an undegraduate-level course.
+Note: see [Computer Architecture](comparch.md) -- recommended background (which makes the following significantly more approachable) includes at least an undergraduate-level course.

 # Contents